-Increasing the speed of research and innovation with big data analytics in the cloud holds great promise via Amazon Web Services (AWS).
+Increasing the speed of research and innovation with big data analytics in the cloud holds great promise with Amazon Web Services.
 Research and education (R&E) institutions have historically struggled with making cloud solutions quickly available for enterprise academic use and research at scale.
-The Internet2 community’s recent completion of the NET+ AWS service validation effort now provides a better path for institutions to speed adoption of AWS and remove many of the barriers that have stood in the way of enterprise deployment.
-The program, NET+ AWS, offers enhanced standards-based enterprise agreements, extremely favorable custom R&E based terms, ease of user account provisioning with central controls and critical R&E technology integrations.
+The Internet2 community’s NET+ AWS service provides a better path for institutions to speed adoption of AWS and remove many of the barriers that have stood in the way of enterprise deployment.
+NET+ AWS, offers enhanced standards-based enterprise agreements, extremely favorable custom R&E based terms, ease of user account provisioning with central controls and critical R&E technology integrations.
 Further, data transfers to and from the AWS cloud have been substantially improved and include data transport waivers that allow scholars and scientists to scale their work and push limits with computing and analysis.

 NET+ AWS offers:

 - Enterprise agreements providing optimized terms and protections including a community negotiated Business Associate Agreement (BAA)

 - Simple and efficient enterprise control framework to ease user and department account provisioning while maintaining central control

 - Substantial improvements to data transfer and access with no costs for inbound data plus data egress fee waiver

 - Seamless single sign-on with campus credentials via Internet2’s InCommon Federation, serving nearly 10 million individuals across R&E

 - A direct AWS/Internet2 Network connection providing members with advanced capabilities for direct data transfer to the AWS cloud